What To Expect At The Cancun Airport

 The public bus will not stop directly at hotels, but rather at each Ado bus stop (they are plentiful all around Cancun).
 If you prefer direct transportation to your hotel, reserve a spot on a shared shuttle.
 I like using Viator.com, they provide you with all the different shuttles that are offered at the airport, along with different pricing.

 If you prefer a bit more privacy, then an airport taxi or a private service shuttle is your best option.
-Normal city taxis are not allowed to pickup at the airport, so you pay a premium for the airport taxi.
+Normal city taxis are not allowed to pick you up at the airport, so you pay a premium for the airport taxi.

 Using Uber In Cancun